 - It helps balance mood and energy levels

 So, my tip is: make sure you have a good supply of Tulsi Tea on hand throughout the day to support the outcomes of your intermittent fasting effort.
-Best news is, there’s 18 flavours to choose from.
+Best news is, there’s plenty of flavours to choose from.
 Here’s to our health!